We Love Danang!

-Danang is known for the lack of chaos and beautiful beaches.
+Danang (check out our travel guide here if you’re unfamiliar with the city) is known for the lack of chaos and beautiful beaches.
 Its greatest offering is Son Tra Peninsula, also known as Monkey Mountain, which lends itself to the best motorbike day trip in the region.
 Son Tra Peninsula by motorbike offers something for everyone.
 It could be a secluded beach, a visit to a pagoda or for the more adventurous, paragliding.
 Just driving around the area trying to spot monkeys is a joy in itself.
 Here is a suggested tour taking in what we think are the 6 most interesting sites plus more.
-In order to see our map of the island click here.